-The MSc course starts with a pre-sessional week at Warwick during which social, networking and learning sessions will allow the new students to meet each other and revise some undergraduate level concepts.
+The MSc course starts with Welcome Week at Warwick during which social, networking and learning sessions will allow the new students to meet each other and revise some undergraduate level concepts.

 Although the MSc is a formally assessed programme and we treat the assessment process seriously, the aim is to equip you with skills you need for research across the analytical sciences.
 Our concern is therefore to ensure you can use skills rather than merely pass an exam or submit an assignment.